robertleechina/openEIP/README.md

-turtlebot_apps
+openEIP
 ==============

-A group of simple demos and examples to run on your TurtleBot to help you get started and having fun with ROS and TurtleBot.
+A group of simple demos and examples to run on your Electronic equipment digital twin to help you get started and having fun with openEIP.